-Our Equal Opportunity delivery program will provide access to education, training and capacity-building opportunities and materials for community members, groups and organisations that contribute to positive economic and social outcomes for our communities.
+Our Equal Opportunity delivery program will in partnership with initiatives through our local libraries, provide access to education, training and capacity-building opportunities and materials for community members, groups and organisations that contribute to positive economic and social outcomes for our communities.
 Improved digital literacy and inclusion will be fostered by initiatives that counter digital exclusion and facilitate community access to digital technology and equipment, education, training and lifelong learning opportunities.
 CN will collaborate on workplace equity, diversity and inclusion policies and practices that are informed by community perspectives for continuous improvement.
 Partnerships and collaboration with the local business sector through corporate social responsibility and social enterprise initiatives will be a key component in delivering improved opportunities for our communities.
-The Local Social Strategy will also help inform and support CN's internal Equal Opportunity goals.
+The Social Strategy will also help inform and support CN's internal Equal Opportunity goals.